ant512/gobble/README.md

                         sent to Akismet for comment validation.
  - port:                the port on which Gobble should listen.
  - postPath:            the path to the posts directory.
- - media:               the path to the media directory.
+ - mediaPath:           the path to the media directory.
+ - themePath:           the path to the themes directory.
  - theme:               the theme to use.
  - akismetAPIKey:       the key used to check comments for spam (leave it blank if you don't want to use Akismet).